 Facebook dark mode for desktop

-Facebook has been working on a new design for its desktop site for several months now, with an optional dark mode, and has now announced that it'll be rolling out to "the vast majority" of users over the coming days.
+Facebook has been working on a new design for its desktop site for several months now, with an optional dark mode, and although the launch isn't yet complete, it's rolling out right now to users worldwide.

 When you get the update, you should see a prompt at the top of the screen asking if you want to try the new-look Facebook.
 Once you accept, you'll be able to switch to dark mode from the settings menu.